Connector Server

 Connector server is a container that simply holds connectors.
 It is a very lightweight component that can be installed on a different node that is used to run midPoint.
 MidPoint then connects to the connector server and uses it as a proxy (or a gateway) to access systems that it otherwise could not access.

-Connector server may also be used for security.
-The connection between midPoint and connector server is protected by shared secret and it may also be protected by SSL.
+You may also want to use a connector server for security reasons.
+The connection between midPoint and connector server is protected by shared secret and may also be protected by SSL.
 Therefore it may be more secure than the native protocol used by the resource.
-Therefore placing a connector server near the target resource may provide better security than a direct communication.
+Placing a connector server near the target resource may provide better security than a direct communication. -

 Installing and Configuring Connector Servers